 Director of the Legal Practice Program: Soonpaa

-Horn Professors: Casto, Sutton
+Horn Professors: Casto, Shannon, Sutton

-Alvin R. Allison Professor of Law: Bard
+Alvin R. Allison Professor of Law: Spain

 AT&T Professor of Law: Murphy

-Charles "Tex" Thornton Professor of Law: Shannon
+Charles B. "Tex" Thornton Professor of Law: Watts

 George H. Mahon Professor of Law: Camp

-George R. Killam Jr. Chair of Criminal Law: Loewy
+George R. Killam, Jr. Chair of Criminal Law: Loewy

 Governor Preston E. Smith Regents Professor of Law: Beyer